Lisbon’s Belém Tower sits at the side of the River Tejo, not far from Jerónimos Monastery.

 Arriving at the Belém Tower, you can get a general view of the building from the steps facing it.
 Notice the bartizan on the northwest corner (one of the six turrets), and just below it a stone rhinoceros.
 It is a mark of the taste for the exotic at the time of the tower’s construction.
 It is thought to depict a gift to King Manuel I from the Sultan of Cambay.
 Admire the stonework adorning the façade with royal and military motifs.

-The south façade facing the river is the tower’s main façade.
-Adorned with royal and military motifs, carved out of stone, it was intended to impress travellers who arrived in Lisbon through the River Tejo’s mouth.
+The south façade, the one facing the river, is actually the most impressive.
+Adorned with royal and military motifs, carved out of stone, it was intended to marvel travellers who arrived in Lisbon through the River Tejo’s mouth.
 It is also the façade that gives visitors access to the tower’s interior.

 Inside the Tower